-Are you worried about a family member or friend who is over age 50 and putting off getting tested for colorectal cancer?
+Are you worried about a family member or friend who is 50 to 75 years old and has put off getting tested for colorectal cancer?
 Here are some tips to help you start the conversation.

 Start by saying, “I care about you.”